-Your donors freely give from their heroic hearts in order to heal the world.
+Your donors freely share their blessings in order to help their neighbors in need.
 And they chose you to be the vessel for their philanthropy.
 They care deeply about your work and want to partner with you in your mission.
 Of all of the charities focused on rectifying the same problem, they entrust you with their giving.

 Sounds like a perfect match, right?
 It can be.

 But unfortunately well-meaning nonprofit leaders can lose sight of the goal of their donor marketing programs — that it’s all about the donor and building a strong relationship with her.

 Instead, people working at the charity get bogged down with operational issues or leadership preferences that the donor doesn’t care about or, worse, that negatively impact her relationship with your charity.

 Your donor doesn’t care about these 9 things:

 - Which fiscal year her gift falls into.
 This is especially confusing to a donor if your charity’s fiscal year doesn’t run on a calendar year.
 Say your calendar year begins on July 1.
 If a donor made her gift in June 2018, but hasn’t made another gift and it’s September of 2019, you’d consider her lapsed.
 But she knows she just made a gift last year.
 When crafting your appeals to lapsed donors, consider the time since last gift, not only the fiscal years.

 - That it’s your charity’s 70th (or whatever) anniversary!
 This is all about you — not your donor.
 Unless a donor personally had something to do with your founding, the fact that you’re celebrating an anniversary isn’t likely to deepen your relationship with her.

 - The semantics of restricted vs. unrestricted gifts.
 While some donors care about the specific way their gift is used (like in the case of disaster relief), most donors give just because they’re asked.

 Check out our how-to guide to learn more about unrestricted giving.